The Nutrition Crisis

 Americans are living shorter, sicker lives due to poor quality diets.

-Americans are living shorter, sicker lives due to poor quality diets.1 Although our nutrition crisis began pre-Covid, it has made Covid twice as severe because our food made us so vulnerable.2 Other countries have been galvanized to confront diet issues.
-The U.S. has had no such wakeup call.3 Diet-related illnesses are the leading cause of poor health in the U.S.,4 exacerbating health disparities and straining health care spending, worker productivity, and military readiness.5 The economic cost of nutrition-related chronic diseases among 18 to 64-year-olds was $16 trillion from 2011-2020.6 It’s an alarming trend that keeps getting worse, without an effective response.
-Beyond effects on health, our food system is draining our natural resources and accelerating climate change.7
+Americans are living shorter, sicker lives due to poor quality diets.1 We are dying early due to diet-caused disease,2 our children are sick with fatty liver disease3 and Type-2 diabetes, and our food companies are substituting harmful ultra-processed foods as healthy school meals.4 Although our nutrition crisis began pre-Covid, it has made Covid twice as severe because our food made us so vulnerable.5 Other countries have been galvanized to confront diet issues.
+The U.S. has had no such wakeup call.6 Diet-related illnesses are the leading cause of poor health in the U.S.,7 exacerbating health disparities and straining health care spending, worker productivity, and military readiness.8 The economic cost of nutrition-related chronic diseases among 18 to 64-year-olds was $16 trillion from 2011-2020.9 It’s an alarming trend that keeps getting worse, without an effective response.
+Beyond effects on health, our food system is draining our natural resources and accelerating climate change.10

 To learn more about the nutrition crisis, we recommend these articles: